Penelope Harris, Blue Beads

 Born in New York City, Penelope Harris is the daughter of realist painters Audrey Buller and Lloyd Parsons.
 Harris moved to Chestnut Hill in 1969 when her husband decided to return to his native Philadelphia.
 It was not until she lived here that she began to paint, enrolling in Woodmere's art classes.
 Encouraged by her success she entered a certificate program at the Pennsylvania Academy of the Fine Arts in 1974.

-Listen to Pamela Birmingham, Woodmere's Curator of Education, talk about the mind-bending properties of this work.
+Listen to Pamela Birmingham, Woodmere's former Curator of Education, talk about the mind-bending properties of this work.